fbpx

 blue box icon

-Veterans can file both legal claims and VA claims for their mesothelioma.
+Veterans can file both legal claims and VA benefits claims for their mesothelioma.
 VA benefits and legal compensation, whether from lawsuits or asbestos trust funds, are not exclusive from one another.
 Additionally, your lawsuit is against the companies that produced and sold asbestos for massive profits, not the U.S. military or government.

 Sources & Author